-ADDRESS OF SENATOR HUBERT H. HUMPHREY

-WESTERN PENNSYLVANIA GOVERNOR'S HEALTH CONFERENCE

-Pittsburgh, Pennsylvania

-April 25, 1974

-It is a privilege to have this opportunity to speak to you today about the state of our nation's health care and some measures that I believe would substantially improve it.

-But first, I want to compliment Governor Shapp and all of those who have made these conferences possible.

-I have been convinced for years that programs like the one planned for today -- bringing together providers and consumers of health care with those having public responsibility in this area -- are an essential prerequisite to meeting our common goal of providing quality health care to all our citizens -- rich or poor, black or white, urban or rural -at prices they can afford to pay.

-It is about time we all realized that, like it or not, each of us, and the interests we represent, will play an important role in determining how health care will be provided to Pennsylvanians and all Americans.
+out . for REMARKS BY SENATOR HUBERT H. HUMPHREY MINNESOTA MEDICAL POLITICAL ACTION COMMITTEE Public Affairs Workshop Minneapolis, Minnesota June 15, 1974 It is a privilege to have this opportunity to speak to you today about the state of our nation's health care and some measures that I believe would substantially improve it.
+But first, I want to compliment Dr. Engwall and all of those who have made this workshop possible.
+I have been convinced for years that programs like the one planned for today -- bringing together providers of health care and those having public responsibility in this area -- are an essential prerequisite to meeting our common goal of providing quality health care to all our citizens -- rich or poor, black or white, urban or rural at prices they can afford to pay.
+It is about time we all realized that, like it or not, each of us, and the interests we represent, will play an important role in determining how health care will be provided to Minnesotans and all Americans.
 For too long we have been isolated from each other, with consumers complaining to fellow consumers, providers talking mainly with each other, and public officials often in a position of having to choose between two extremes.
-Only by coming together as we have today can a basis of understanding develop that can lay a solid foundation for the improvements in our health care system that we all desire.

-The timing of this conference is most appropriate.
-Decisions will be made in the next several months here in Pennsylvania, and in other states around the country, as well as by the federal government, that will profoundly influence our ability to meet the health care needs of our citizens for generations to come.
+Only by workshops like we have today can a basis of understanding develop that can lay a solid foundation for the improvements in our health care system that we all desire.
+The timing of this workshop is most appropriate.
+Decisions will be made in the next several months here in Minnesota, and in other states around the country, as well as by the federal government, that will profoundly influence our ability to meet the health care needs of our citizens for generations to come.
 Despite great strides that have been made through the efforts of dedicated health professionals in prevention and treatment of illness, injury, and disability, and despite the fact that many Americans receive excellent health care, at prices they can afford, far too many of our people remain outside or on the periphery of our nation's health care system.
+We need more people like you making an input into our health policy decision-making process.
 For millions of Americans, our health delivery and financing systems are a failure.
 It is incredible that the United States, the richest nation in the world in natural, financial, and human resources, ranks well below many other industrialized nations in the health of our people.
 This is particularly disturbing when we consider the cost of health care to our people.

-Americans spent over \$83 billion for health care services in 1973.
+Americans spent over \$83 billion for health care services in 1973, and it will rise to almost \$100 billion this year.
 Medical care costs rose more than 81% from 1960 through February, 1974, over one-third faster than the rise in consumer prices as a whole.

+5 1 , For

 Another disturbing fact is the continuing critical health manpower shortage in our country.
 While Congress has taken several steps to alleviate this problem, more must be done.